-The London cabbie’s knowledge of back streets and short cuts is near legendary, and for many decades it simply had to be; without sat-navs and mobile internet a taxi driver wouldn’t be able to fulfil their job effectively without either having the streets memorised or constantly holding up passengers by checking the maps.
+The London cabbie’s knowledge of back streets and short cuts is near legendary, and for many decades it simply had to be; without sat-navs and mobile internet a mini cab driver wouldn’t be able to fulfil their job effectively without either having the streets memorised or constantly holding up passengers by checking the maps.

 So the question is, which is better – your own knowledge or the conveniences of digital directions?